lloydkevin/kevinlloyd.net/content/blog/2021-12-30-inject-settings.md

 }
 ```
 Line 6 is our decision point to decide whether we do a *soft delete* or a *hard delete* of an order.
 Testing this isn't impossible, you could `ConfigurationManager.AppSettings["IsSoftDelete"] = 'True/False'` before the test and rest it after.
-The casting the string to a boolean is a bit awkward here.
+The casting of the string to a boolean is a bit awkward here.
 But, for me, it's mainly the possible repetition of the *magic string* `IsSoftDelete`.
-Both of these things can be error prone.
+Both of these things can be error-prone.

-Now the alternative:
+## The Alternative

 ```csharp {linenos=inline}
 public class OrdersController